vengi-voxel/vengi/docs/FormatSpec.md

 #### Voxel Data

-Voxel data is stored in the `DATA` chunk:
+Voxel data is stored in the `DATA` chunk.

+Note: This chunk is only available if the node is a model node.

 - **FourCC**: `DATA`
 - **Region**: Six 4-byte signed integers (lowerX, lowerY, lowerZ, upperX, upperY, upperZ)